steamclock/internetmap/Data-Pipeline/README.md

 3. Unzip and copy those files into the `aspipeline/data` folder
 4. Run `aspipeline.py`; this will generate the data files under `aspipeline/out`.
 5. Copy the files from `aspipeline/out` into the project's `Common/Data` folder.
+6. For iOS make sure to manually ADD the file into the XCode project or else the data will fail to load due to nil file reference.

 ### 3. Update Taxonomy data